CommerceTrust/checking/README.md

 ## Stack
 - Jade
 - Gulp
-- Libsass (Indented Sass)
+- Stylus
 - GitHub

 ## Gulp build commands

-`gulp`

-This will compile everything and open the project in the browser for you.
+1. `gulp` - This will compile everything and open the project in the browser for you.
 It will also watch for changes and refresh the browser on every save.

-`gulp ghp`
-This is used to copy all the files in the `dist` directory to the `gh-pages` branch for displaying the site.
+1. `gulp ghp` - This is used to copy all the files in the `dist` directory to the `gh-pages` branch for displaying the site.
+1. `gulp todo` - This will create a Markdown file named `todo.md` with all of the TODO comments through out all the js, jade, stylus and yaml files
 ---

 ## Environment URLs